SeriousOldMan/Simulator-Controller/README.md

 See the complete documentation about [Installation & Configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#installation) for more information.

 An installation of the underlying programming language [AutoHotkey](https://github.com/SeriousOldMan/Simulator-Controller#third-party-applications) is only necessary, if you want to create your own plugins, but you need a good understanding of the Hotkey syntax to bind your controller hardware to the plugin functions and actions using the configuration tool.
+Beginning with Release 2.1, an installation of [VisualStudio Community Edition](https://visualstudio.microsoft.com/de/vs/community/) is required for development, if you want do dig into the heavylifting part of telemetry data acquisition or voice recognition.
+But you can stick with the precompiled binaries from the distribution, if that is not your domain.

 For further convinience, you can place links to **Simulator Startup** and **Simulator Settings** in the Windows Start Menu.
 You can also configure the software to automatically start with Windows by checking the *Start with Windows* in the first tab of the configuration tool.